avidas/avidas.github.com/source/_posts/2015-11-21-pycon-canada-2015-speaking-at-my-first-conference.markdown

 * If you are giving a talk, too much content on slides means the audience is reading the slides instead of listening to you.
 * Design your talk expecting failure, and assume things like wifi will not work.
 An analogy would be the non functional escalator still being a staircase.
 * Show your talk to as many people as time allows.
 Every time I showed my talk to someone, I would find a new way to make the talk better.
+* It was amazing to hear from a 10 year old about his experience in coding.
+The barrier to entry to tech will keep falling in a noticeable way.
 * Teaching remains the best way to learn alongside with building things.
 * Coding for expectability is often as important as any considerations in a software project.
 * Science, data, web, systems and infrastructure were dominant themes at PyCon.